AdobeDocs/experience-manager-screens.en/help/user-guide/tagging.md

 >[!CAUTION]
 >
 >The **Tagging** feature is only available if it is enabled for your tenant.
-Please contact AEM Screens engineering to enable it.
+Please contact AEM Screens Engineering to enable it.

 ## Introduction {#introduction}

-You now can create tags on Screens Cloud and use them to classify displays and players.
+User can create tags on Screens Cloud and use them to classify displays and players.

 ## Create and manage tags {#create-and-manage-tags}

 ![VIDEO create tag](assets/tagging/create-tag.mp4).

-Use same action menu to rename a tag or delete them.
+Use the same action menu to rename a tag or delete them.

 >[!NOTE]
 >